 This alternative is essentially that which is discussed and analyzed as "The Future Without the Proposed Action-Current Conditions Scenario" in each of the technical areas of Chapters 4 through 22 of the GEIS.
-Under the No Action Alternative, none of the proposed development would take place, and the WTC Site would be left in approximately its current condition after completion of the permanent WTC PATH Terminal and interim improvements.
-130 and 140 Liberty Street would not be redeveloped with office and open space uses as part of the Proposed Action under this alternative.
-It is assumed that, if market conditions warrant their redevelopment, they could, over time, be redeveloped by their respective owners with office and other uses independent of the Proposed Action.
+Under the No Action Alternative, none of the proposed development would take place and the WTC Site would be left in approximately its present condition after completion of the Permanent WTC PATH Terminal and interim improvements.
+The Adjacent Sites (130 and 140 Liberty Street and Site 26) would not be redeveloped with office and open space uses as part of the Proposed Action under this alternative.
+It is assumed that, if market conditions warrant their redevelopment, the Adjacent Sites could, over time, be redeveloped by their respective owners with office and other uses independent of the Proposed Action.

-Overall, with this alternative the WTC Site would remain substantially underutilized and would not achieve the purpose and need of the Proposed Action, would not result in a significant redevelopment opportunity for Lower Manhattan in general and the WTC Site in particular, and would not restore commercial space, employment, and open space and other amenities to the area.
-Most importantly, the primary purpose and need for the Proposed Action-the creation of a Memoria l on the site-would be unfulfilled.
+Overall, with this alternative the WTC Site would remain substantially underutilized and would not achieve the purpose and need of the Proposed Action, would not result in a significant redevelopment opportunity for Lower Manhattan in general and the WTC Site in particular, and would not restore commercial space, employment and open space and other amenities to the area.
+Most importantly, the primary purpose and need for the Proposed Action-the creation of a Memorial on the site-would be unfulfilled.
 As detailed in the respective sections of the GEIS and in the summary that follows, overall this alternative would not meet the Proposed Action's purpose and need.